eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 ## Edits and Modifications
 I may occasionally need to update a particular content.
 It might include incorrect or outdated information, typos, grammatical mistakes, punctuation mistakes, and improvable formatting.
-Changes in this blog are tracked by [Git](https://en.wikipedia.org/wiki/Git) and are hosted on GitHub pages.
+Changes in this site are tracked by [Git](https://en.wikipedia.org/wiki/Git) which can be viewed publicly on GitHub.
-Any modifications made are visible on the commits section of this blog's [GitHub Repository](https://github.com/eillanrt/eillanrt.github.io/commits/main).
+Any modifications made on this site are visible on the commits section of this blog's [GitHub Repository](https://github.com/eillanrt/eillanrt.github.io/commits/main).

 # Feedbacks and Suggestions